 Summer depression is real.
-Depression can happen anytime, even in the summer, for some of us – especially in the summer!
+Depression can happen anytime, even in the spring and summer time.
 What to do?

-It is not uncommon to feel unusually down, anxious or depressed leading up to or during the summer season.
+It is not uncommon to feel unusually down, anxious or depressed leading up to or during the spring and summer season.

 Surely, longer days, more sunshine and warmer temperatures are uplifting.
 We ought to feel more energised, motivated and positive, and therefore in a better place to deal with difficulties.

-SAD or seasonal affective disorder is mostly associated with the autumn and winter months, but it also occurs in the summer, especially (but not exclusively) among women aged 20-40.
+SAD or seasonal affective disorder is mostly associated with the autumn and winter months, but it also occurs in the spring and summer, especially (but not exclusively) among women aged 20-40.